gregoraubrey/100DaysofCode/README.md

 	- Nonetheless I had a great time and am keen to attend another meetup soon!

 Today was a lot of fun, especially the meetup in Shoreditch in the evening.
 I have been told that there is no hackathon tomorrow so I wonder what we will be doing instead?

+## Day 61
+*20230519*

+Today had a very different feel to most Fridays on the course.
+Instead of a hackathon, we had two representatives from [Couchbase](https://www.couchbase.com/) come and spend the day giving us an introduction to the platform.

+- In my group, we started off the day by comparing our CVs, since we were supposed to submit them to the employability team by the end of the day.
+- Next we were straight into the tasks that we would spend the whole day on:
+	- learning about NoSQL and how it compares to SQL.
+	- Learning about Couchbase.
+	- Downloading and configuring Couchbase.
+	- Connecting to the database with the Node.js SDK.
+	- Accessing data.
+- It all felt a bit chaotic, with a lot of new terms like "bucket" and "cluster" getting foisted upon us before we were hurried on to a new topic.
+- Eventually, I did manage to get everything set up and was able to send successful GET, POST, PUT, and DELETE requests, although I am not sure that I could recreate the code on my own a second time!
+- I had a very productive meeting with my mentor after 17:00.
+	- We talked about the good bits and bad bits of my CV.
+		- I later made some of the changes that we talked about before submitting it to the employability team in the evening.
+	- We talked about the meetup I attended yesterday and I told him about some of the talks from that evening:
+		- We discussed monolithic versus microservices architecture in particular, and the pros and cons of each.
+	- We also discussed QA and the role it plays in the software development process.
+	- Lastly, we talked about salaries, how to make sure that you are being paid your worth, and why (especially as a junior) you should aim to find a company that will help you learn and progress rather than just one that will pay you a high salary.

+Today was a bit underwhelming considering how we were just thrown into the deep-end with Couchbase without really understanding why we were learning it and what its use case was.
+With that said, today's meeting with my mentor was extremely productive and lasted well over an hour, which I am very grateful for.